Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models: Method

 \subsection{Reference UV Blending}

 While the video diffusion model ensures temporal consistency for latents from each view, consistency can sometimes diminish after aggregation in the texture domain.
 This issue primarily stems from the view-dependent nature of the depth conditions and the limited resolution of latents, which can lead to distortions when features from different camera angles are combined onto the UV texture.
-Additionally, self-occlusion during mesh animation often results in a loss of information in invisible regions.
+Additionally, self-occlusion during animation often results in information loss in invisible regions.

-To address these challenges, we introduce a reference UV map to provide additional correlations between latent textures across frames.
+To address these challenges, we propose a reference UV map to enhance correlations between latent textures across frames.
 Specifically, the reference UV map is constructed by sequentially combining latent textures over time, with each new texture filling only the empty texels of the reference UV map.
-Then, each texture is blended using the reference UV $\refuv$ with a mask $\calb{M}_{\mathcal{UV}}$ that labels the visible region:
+Each texture is blended using the reference UV $\refuv$ with a mask $\calb{M}_{\mathcal{UV}}$ that labels the visible region:

 where $\blendcoeff$ is the blending weight for the reference UV in the visible region, while the invisible region is simply replaced with the reference texture.
-We empirically set the blending weight to $0.2$ during our experiments.
+We empirically set the blending weight to $0.2$.